Q: What is Camp Crucible?

 Q: What will the food be like?
 Will there be vegetarian meals?

-A: We are very proud of our menu this year.
+A: We are very proud of our food.
 This is NOT your normal camp food fare!
 You will be served three meals per day plus a hearty midnight snack.
 A vegetarian menu has been created by our own chefs in consultation with several vegetarians on staff.
-There will always be coffee available in the Captain's Mess; soda is available at HQ.
+There will always be coffee available in the Captain’s Mess; soda is available at HQ.
 Water jugs are placed throughout Camp for your convenience.
 For those who have special dietary needs, feel free to bring your own supplemental food items.

 Q: Does Camp Crucible have a dress code?

 A: Huh?
-What's that?
-Even though many of our campers bring fetish wear and even though you may discover and dress your 'inner pirate', you can wear anything or nothing at all!
+What’s that?
+Even though many of our campers bring fetish wear and even though you may discover and dress your ‘inner pirate’, you can wear anything or nothing at all!
 This is a private, isolated facility.
 Be wary in your 5-inch stilettos, though, and learn to love those flats, boots, hooves, and sandals.
-Health regulations require that genitals, including buttocks, be covered in the Captain's Mess!
+Health regulations require that nipple and genitals, including buttocks, be covered in the Captain’s Mess!

 Q: What are chores?